dhemery/cwd.dhemery.com/site/posts/2006-09-rewriting.md

 ---
-category:  Resistance
+title: Rewriting the Story of Resistance
 date: 2006/09/28 17:55:00
 tags:
 - relating
-title: Rewriting the Story of Resistance
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p>Read my latest article "<a href="http://www.ayeconference.com/Articles/RewritingResistance.html">Rewriting the Story of Resistance</a>" on the <a href="http://www.ayeconference.com">Amplifying Your Effectiveness (AYE) conference</a> web site.</p>